WEB-BASED vs. WEB-ENABLED SOFTWARE

-Determining the right fleet and asset management software for your company is an important task.
+Determining the right asset management software for your company is an important task.
 With so many software types and terms discussed in the process, it might not always be easy to determine what the best route will be or if you know you’re making the right choice for your organization.
 Here’s some info to help you as you research fleet management systems that may be web-based vs. web-enabled.

-- Software is owned and hosted by the customer
+- Owned and hosted by the customer

-1) Software is owned and hosted by the customer
+Owned and hosted by the customer

-Depending on the settings put in place by the network administrator, the software can be locked down to only be accessible internally on networked computers or allow any user from anywhere to access it if they know the url address.
+Depending on the settings put in place by the network administrator, the software can be locked down to only be accessible internally on networked computers or allow any user from anywhere to access it if they know the URL address.

 A few reasons an organization would go this route: